skipperkongen/childrens-space-program/README.md

 > What if kids could launch sensor platforms into near space?

-A project that teaches kids how to launch high altitude weather balloons into near space.
+A project for kids to launch high-altitude weather balloons into near space.

 ## Shopping list